High School Programs

 Project Success: Opening the Door to Biomedical Careers

-Project Success: Opening the Door to Biomedical Careers is a program for BOSTON and CAMBRIDGE high school students only, particularly underrepresented and/or disadvantage students, to participate in paid, mentored, summer research internships at Harvard Medical School and its affiliated institutions.
-The program is augmented by seminars and workshops given by faculty and administrators, site visits, and career counseling.
+Project Success: Opening the Door to Biomedical Careers is a program for BOSTON and CAMBRIDGE high school students only, particularly underrepresented in medicine and/or disadvantaged students, to participate in paid, mentored, summer research internships at Harvard Medical School and its affiliated institutions.
+The program is augmented by seminars and workshops given by faculty and administrators, site visits, and career guidance.

-Summer Internships: Paid in-person research mentoring and seminars for 8 weeks, from the last week in June to August 18th, 2023.
+Summer Internships: Paid in-person research mentoring and seminars for 7 weeks, from June 30th to August 15th, 2025.

-Student Support: Assigned mentors and research advisors; information about the college application process; career counseling; networking with students in other summer programs.
+Student Support: Assigned mentors and research advisors; career guidance; networking with students in other summer programs.

 Program Goals